ketonemaniac/AccountRptGenCloud/README.md

 # AccountRptGenCloud #
 Accounting Report Generator on Google Cloud.
 Runs with Spring boot with a Bootstrap UI.

-*Will not run because the Proprietory Accounting Excel is not uploaded to Github.
-Might make a simple example in the future for the sake of the Unit tests.*
+*Since this is a public domain, Google account keys and the Proprietory Accounting Excel is not uploaded to Github*

 ## Run ##
 In the root module run the following to run browsify the web content (main.js)